Welcome to the County Administrator’s Office.

 Steve Smith - County Administrator

-Steve Smith currently serves as Interim County Administrator.
-He has been serving as the Assistant County Administrartor since February 2016, and as Interim CAO since February 2019.
-As Assistant County Administrator he serves as the organizations #2 and functions as the Chief Operating Officer (COO).
-He provides direct oversight to the County’s 20 departments.
+Steve Smith currently serves as County Administrator.
+As the County Administrator, Steve Smith serves as the CEO of Sutter County.
+He had been serving as the Assistant County Administrator since February 2016, and as the Interim CAO since February 2019 until August 2019, when the Board of Supervisors appointed him as the County Administrator.
+As the Assistant County Administrator, he served as the organizations #2 and functions as the Chief Operating Officer (COO).
+The Assistant County Administrator provides direct oversight to the County’s 20 departments.
 Steve Smith started with Sutter County in July 2009 as Deputy County Administrative Officer.
 Over Steve’s nearly seven years as Deputy CAO, he served as CAO liaison to every county department at one time or another with initial responsibility for the health and human services and public safety functions.
 During this time, Steve coordinated Sutter County’s implementation of 2011 Public Safety Realignment for the CAO’s Office.
 In 2016, Steve was promoted to the Assistant County Administrator position.
-As Assistant County Administrator, Steve oversees the day-to-day operations of the County, including production of the annual budget, in addition to coordinating with County departments to implement policy direction approved by the Sutter County Board of Supervisors.
+As Assistant County Administrator, Steve supervised the day-to-day operations of the County, including production of the annual budget, in addition to coordinating with County departments to implement policy direction approved by the Sutter County Board of Supervisors.

 Prior to joining Sutter County, Steve spent seven years working for Contra Costa County, first as Assistant Director of Nutritional Services for the Health Services Department at Contra Costa Regional Medical Center and later, after earning a Master of Business Administration (MBA) degree, as Administrative Services Officer in the Building Inspection/Conservation and Development Department.
 In these roles, Steve managed a staff of 50 direct reports and department budgets in excess of $20 million.
 Steve has over 20 years management and administrative experience in the private and public sectors.